makersacademy/chitter-challenge/README.md

 6. Create test database using psql command `CREATE DATABASE chitter_test;`
 7. Connect to the database using the pqsl command `\c chitter_test;`
 8. Repeat steps 4 and 5
+10. Run the query saved in the file 05_add_userid_to_peep_table.sql in both databases

 How to run the software
 -----